cTurtle98/Lifealgorithmic/source/cis-191/using_ssh_on_your_vm.md

   - [FileZilla](https://filezilla-project.org/)- Uses SFTP to move files

-WARNING: IF YOU DOWNLOAD FILEZILLA FROM SOURCEFORGE THE INSTALLER CONTAINS MALWARE.I recommend that you download the ZIP file, not the Windows installer.
-When you use drag-and-drop from FileZilla be sure to enter port number 22 at the top of the window.
-Otherwize FileZilla will attempt old-style insecure FTP.

 ### IPv4 or IPv6

 If you are inside of the CIS network (in rooms 828, 829 or the CIS area of the STEM center) you can access your VM directly via IPv4.
 If you're outside of the CIS network you may be able to access your VM directly depending on whether your Internet provider gives you an IPv6 address or not.
 Here's how to tell:

 ```
 On Windows Command Prompt:

 > ipconfig /all

 On Mac/Linux:

 $ ip addr